 Selling your business is possibly the biggest financial decision you will ever make.
-You are smart to do it with experienced advisors by your side—people who know the marketplace and can give you the insight you need to make the best decisions.
+Whether it is part of a succession plan, your personal exit strategy, or a divestment, you are smart to do it with experienced advisors by your side—people who know the marketplace, and the process, and can give you the insight you need to make the best decisions.

 Even if you know you are years away from a sale, speaking with an advisor will be worth your valuable time.
-For starters, your M&A advisor will help identify and assemble the most qualified team—including investment bankers, attorneys, and transaction advisory/diligence professionals.
+For starters, your M&A advisor will help identify and assemble the most qualified team—including investment bankers, attorneys, transaction advisors, and diligence professionals.

 The experiences of these experts can help increase your odds of success.
 There are several things to know before you even begin the sales process that an advisor can assist you with.
 Then, once you do have the right M&A advisory team together, they can help you;